|Story Code: TV Movie / Season -||UK Airdate: 27 May 1996||Doctor: Paul McGann|

 - Hong Kong (on laser-disc only as 時空謀殺案) (S)

-- Germany (D) (later released as a 2-disc Special Edition DVD and Blu-ray as Doctor Who Der Film)
+- Germany (D) (two editions - one Rental, one Retail; later released as a 2-disc Special Edition DVD and Blu-ray as Doctor Who Der Film)

 - Spain (D)